src-dbgr/personal-website/README.md

 ```

 - You can see exactly where the files will be placed by opening the file _.cache/default-html.js_ in line #23 you see "{props.postBodyComponents}" this is the place gatsby renders the files into.
-Of course only if you apply the changes to this specific prop.
+Of course, only if you apply the changes to this specific prop.
   - Default template of **html.js**:

 ```